Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 Dubai to Siem Reap, Cambodia

-Launching: June 3 (Emirates)
+Launched: June 3 (Emirates)

 Known for its French Colonial and Chinese-style architecture, Siem Reap is home to Angkor Wat, a Unesco World Heritage site and the world's largest religious monument.
-The city's attractions include the Angkor National Museum, which offers insights into Khmer civilisation, and the vibrant Angkor Night Market.
+The city's attractions include Angkor National Museum, which offers insights into Khmer civilisation, and the vibrant Angkor Night Market.

 Abu Dhabi to Beirut, Lebanon

-Launching: June 4 (Wizz Air Abu Dhabi)
+Launched: June 4 (Wizz Air Abu Dhabi)

 Abu Dhabi to Gabala, Azerbaijan

-Launching: June 19 (Wizz Air Abu Dhabi)
+Launched: June 19 (Wizz Air Abu Dhabi)

 Dubai to Al Alamein, Egypt

-Launching: June 21 (Flydubai)
+Launched: June 21 (Flydubai)

 Sharjah to Sochi, Russia

-Launching: June 27 (Air Arabia)
+Launched: June 27 (Air Arabia)

 Sochi is the largest resort city in Russia.
-Famous for its fruit markets, the city is also home to the world's north-westernmost tea plantations.
+Famous for its fruit markets, the city is also home to the world's north-western-most tea plantations.
 Travellers can also expect mountainous coastlines, waterfalls, historical sites and a vibrant nightlife.

 Dubai to Shenzhen, China

-Launching: July 1 (Emirates)
+Launched: July 1 (Emirates)

-Abu Dhabi to Atlanta, the US
+Abu Dhabi to Atlanta, US

 Atlanta is a bustling metropolis and a major business and transportation hub.
 The city has a thriving tech scene, professional sports teams, craft breweries and dining spots.
 Passengers who fly with Etihad can also take advantage of US preclearance at Zayed International Airport.